Freda’s Skin Studio talks wellness, entrepreneurship, and the local economy in Waynesboro

 Freda’s Skin Studio opened in downtown Waynesboro two years ago, after she left a beauty studio in Charlottesville, which she found too focused on quantity over quality.
 “My industry mentor said I was crazy to leave Charlottesville for a small downtown.
 But it’s not just about the numbers.
 We adapt our services to fit every client’s budget.”
 She is originally from Nelson County, so she adds that “Waynesboro was the perfect split.”

 Since coming to Waynesboro, she found and helped build a strong network of local businesses.
-She’s part of am emerging wedding industry in Waynesboro that includes businesses like White Dress by Greta Kay and The Faded Poppy.
-Birdseed Yoga is also nearby for healing and relaxation.
+She’s part of am emerging wedding industry in Waynesboro that includes businesses like The Faded Poppy.
+Blue Moon Yoga is also nearby for healing and relaxation.
 Long term, Freda’s goal is not just to grow her business but to grow a wellness center comprised of independent, client-focused entrepreneurs.
-She has already begun through partnerships like the one she has with Jennifer Kupiec of Waynesboro Massage, who provides massage services in the same location as Freda Skin Studio.
+She has already begun through partnerships like the one she has with Jennifer Kupiec of Balance Massage and Wellness, who provides massage services in the same location as Freda Skin Studio.

 Her approach is working.
 As more clients share their appreciation of her services by word of mouth, she now has new clients coming from Roanoke, Lexington, and Lynchburg, becoming a destination in her own right.